Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

             ncn-m001# ping x1001c1s0b0
             ```

         2. If a Node or Router BMC is not pingable verify that the slot powering the BMC is powered on.
-For example, the NodeBMC x1001c1s0b0 is in slot x1001c1s0 and the RouterBMC x1001c0r5b0 is in slot x1001c0r5.
+For example, the NodeBMC x1001c1s0b0 is in slot x1001c1s0.
             ```bash
             ncn-m001# cray capmc get_xname_status create --xnames x1001c1s0
             e = 0